-Following \citet{bergault2021a}, we seek an approximate solution via second-order Hamiltonian expansion and quadratic ansatz for the value function, leading to Riccati ODE.
-Thus, we write \footnote{Linear term disappears due to symmetry.} $V(t,q) = - A(t) q^2 - C(t)$ and obtain a stationary solution: \footnote{$C(t)$ does not influence the controls and thus is not shown.}
+Following \citet{bergault2021a} we seek an approximate solution via second order Hamiltonian expansion and quadratic ansatz for the value function, leading to Riccati ODE.
+Thus, we write \footnote{Linear term disappears due to symmetry.} $V(t,q) = - A(t) q^2 - C(t)$ and obtain a stationary solution: \footnote{$C(t)$ does not influence the controls and thus not shown.}

 where

 Optimal quotes are, therefore,

 where $\pm$ corresponds to $b/a$, respectively.
 This approximate solution is well-known, even though it may not have appeared explicitly in the early literature.
 It provides a valid expansion in the limit of low risk aversion and can serve as a starting point for policy iteration -- an efficient method for solving HJB numerically.\\